cse112-sp24-group2/NoteWorthy/onboarding.md

 ### To run unit and end-to-end tests:

-Start the local host on port `5500`
+Start the local host on port `5173`
 ```
-npm start
+cd source && npm run dev
 ```

-On a separate terminal, run the tests:
+On a separate terminal, run the tests from the root directory:
 ```
 npm run test
 ```